vuthuyduong/dnabarcoder/README.md

 ## Analysis

 The analyzation component was to get an overview, and to study the length, the distribution, and the similarity variation of the sequences at different taxonomic levels.
+All outputs will be saved in an output folder, dnabarcoder is given as default.

 - To get an overview of the moldITS.fasta dataset:

 ../../dnabarcoder.py overview -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification

+The output is given in the file dnabarcoder/filamentousfungalITS.overview

 - To see the distribution of the barcode lengths: